How to Use Fibonacci Retracement?

 fibonacci retracemen levels uptrend

-The price pulled back right through the 0.7955 Fibonacci level and continued to shoot down over the next couple of weeks.
+Observe how the price seamlessly retraced through the 0.7955 Fibonacci level and continued to shoot down over the next few weeks.
 It even tested 0.7764, but it was unable to close below it.
-Then sometime around the 14th of July, the market resumed its upward move and eventually broke through the Swing High.
+Then, sometime around the 14th of July, the market resumed its upward move and eventually broke through the Swing High.

-Using the Fibonacci Retracement Rool in a Downtrend
+How to Use the Fibonacci Retracement Tool in a Downtrend

 Let’s use this daily EUR/USD chart as our example of using Fibonacci retracement levels in a downtrend.
 It’s a lot like the uptrend retracement level analysis, only inverted.